MagHammond91/project_sql/README.md

 For this project, I crafted each query to delve into various aspects of the data scientist job market.
 Here's my approach to each question:

 ## 1. Top Paying Data Scientist Jobs
-To pinpoint the highest-paying positions, I filtered data scientist roles by average annual salary,job schedule type,country and company name, emphasizing remote job opportunities.
+To pinpoint the highest-paying positions, I filtered data scientist roles by average annual salary, job schedule type, country and company name, emphasizing remote job opportunities.
 This query showcases the lucrative prospects in the field and it is limited to the top 10 roles.

 ```sql
 SELECT TOP (10)